 - Position your camera at eye level for better framing.

-The Make a Test Call feature is one of the quickest ways to check your setup:
+The Make a Test Call feature is one of the quickest ways to test webcams on Teams:

 - Go to Settings > Devices.